-Sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, the Distinguished Fulbright Awards in Teaching Program provides funding for highly accomplished U.S. primary and secondary level teachers to take part in an intensive professional development program for three to six months abroad.
-The Institute of International Education (IIE) administers he Distinguished Fulbright Awards in Teaching Program on behalf of the U.S. Department of State.
+Sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, the Fulbright Distinguished Awards in Teaching Program provides funding for highly accomplished U.S. primary and secondary level teachers to take part in an intensive professional development program for three to four months abroad.
+The Institute of International Education (IIE) administers the Fulbright Distinguished Awards in Teaching Program on behalf of the U.S. Department of State.